voici5986/Spice/README.md

 - understands your world
 - maintains your state
 - helps you think through decisions
-- and takes action when needed
+- and hands off action when needed

 ---